-There’s no fee to top up your Sharesies Wallet with a bank account transfer.
+There’s no fee to top up your Sharesies Wallet with a bank transfer.

-For your first ever Wallet card top up (for an amount up to $100), we’ll cover the card processing fee for you!
+If you use a card for your first ever Wallet top up by card (for an amount up to $100), we’ll cover the card processing fee for you.

 NZX market depth

-NZX market depth is a subscription add-on.
-If you subscribe to NZX market depth, it costs $10 per month, and you get your first month free.
+NZX market depth is an add-on.
+NZX market depth costs $10 NZD per month, and you get your first month free.
 NZX market depth is only available for NZX-listed investments.